-In the 2020-2021 financial year, it is proposed to extend the non-concessional contributions cap bring-forward rule to people up to the age 67.
-Currently, if you are under age 65, and are eligible, you may be able to make non-concessional contributions three times the annual non-concessional contributions cap in a single year in any one three-year period.
-That is, you can contribute up to \$300,000 in any one three-year period.
+If you are under age 65, and are eligible, you may be able to make non-concessional contributions three times the annual nonconcessional contributions cap in a single year in any one three-year period.
+That is, you can contribute up to \$330,000 in any one three-year period, depending on your total superannuation balance.
 This means that when you make contributions greater than the annual cap, you automatically gain access to future year caps.
 You can then make further non-concessional contributions after the end of that three-year period, up to your non-concessional contribution cap.
-This is subject to your total superannuation balance as at the 30 June in the previous financial year and reduces when your total superannuation balance is equal to \$1.4 million and more, and is nil when it reaches \$1.6 million.
+This is subject to your total superannuation balance as at the 30 June in the previous financial year and reduces when your total superannuation balance is equal to \$1.48 million and more, and is nil when it reaches \$1.7 million.